We may earn money or products from the companies mentioned in this post.

 Things to do to get your Lymphatic System moving:

 - Drink warm lemon water first thing in the morning.
 This does more than just get your lymph moving.
-For more reasons to do this go to this fantastic post from Natural Green Mom!
+For more reasons to do this go to 7-amazing-health-benefits-of-lemon-water/ from Natural Green Mom!

 - Eat with the seasons.
 Nature has a perfect schedule for cleansing our lymph in the spring.
 Being able to get wheat, dairy, and fruits year round isn’t the blessing that it seems to be.
 Our bodies were designed to have breaks from our favorite foods.
 Different species in your microbiome are to be fed and flourish at different times of the year to benefit your body.
 For a free list of foods by season, go here.